Laine scores 2 goals, Jets beat Golden Knights 6-3

-The Central Division-leading Jets entered 2-4-2 in their previous eight games but rebounded from an embarrassing 7-1 loss at Colorado on Wednesday to improve to 12-3-2 against Pacific Division opponents this season.
-The Jets are 22-4-4 in their last 30 games versus the Pacific Division since last season.
+The Central Division leaders entered 2-4-2 in their previous eight games but rebounded from an embarrassing 7-1 loss at Colorado on Wednesday to improve to 12-3-2 against Pacific Division opponents this season.

+“I think there’s always (special) meanings when we’re playing,” said Laine, whose 27 goals rank second on the team.
+“But especially, we had to win these games.
+We lost a couple of huge games here last playoffs so we needed to kind of win this one.
+After the game in Colorado, we needed a good bounce-back and I think we did that.”

 Nikolaj Ehlers, Kyle Connor, Adam Lowry and Andrew Copp also scored for Winnipeg.
 Blake Wheeler and Bryan Little each had two assists.
 Hellebuyck snapped his two-game skid to improve to 27-17-2.

 The victory was Paul Maurice’s 685th as an NHL coach.
-He passed Pat Quinn for eighth on the career list.
+He passed Pat Quinn for sole possession of eighth place on the career list and is seven wins shy of tying Dick Irvin for seventh.

-Fleury has lost five in a row and eight of his past 10 starts, allowing 24 goals over his last six games.
+Marc-Andre Fleury made 23 saves.
+He has lost five in a row and eight of his past 10 starts, allowing 24 goals over his last six games.

 The Golden Knights are 3-9-1 in the past month, during which they’ve been outscored 45-30.
 They have just one win in their last eight home games (1-6-1).

+Winnipeg, which has the league’s fourth-best power play, was 2 for 4 with extra men, converting 1 of 3 with a 5-on-4, and the lone time it had a 5-on-3 advantage.
+Vegas, which owns the league’s second-best home penalty kill and ranks third in the NHL with just 7.05 penalty minutes per game, was 9 for 9 over the previous three games when down a man.

+“There’s no excuses (for) not working,” Marchessault said.
+“Everybody has control of how you’re going to work in a game.
+It’s not only one or two guys, it’s everybody.
+The only guy that probably works hard since the beginning of the year is Cody Eakin.
+Maybe we should learn a little bit more from him.”

-Ehlers wasted no time in his first game back after missing 20 with an upper-body injury.
-He buried a rebound at the doorstep 56 seconds in to give Winnipeg the early lead.
-It was Ehlers’ first goal since a hat trick at San Jose on Dec.
-20.
+Ehlers wasted no time in his first game back after missing 20 with an upper-body injury, as he buried a rebound at the doorstep 56 seconds in to give Winnipeg the early lead.

-Bellemare finally breathed life into the Golden Knights and a disgruntled crowd late in the first period.
-Ryan Reaves caught the puck on an entry into the zone and dished to Tomas Nosek, who backhanded pass to Bellemare.
-He beat Hellebuyck low to the glove side to cut Winnipeg’s lead in half.

-Theodore took advantage of a screen in front of Hellebuyck and fired a wrist shot through traffic to tie the game midway through the second period.
+Bellemare’s goal late in the first period gave Vegas some momentum heading to the dressing room, and Theodore tied it midway through the second.

-But just as the Jets opened the game with a two quick goals, they ended the second period with a pair in 27 seconds.
-First, with the league’s fifth-best power play, Laine beat Fleury for a power-play goal — his first in 15 games.
-Then it was Lowry with just 3.7 seconds left before the horn to give the Jets a 4-2 lead.
+But just as the Jets opened the game with two quick goals, they ended the second period with a pair in 27 seconds.
+Laine beat Fleury for a power-play goal and Lowry followed with 3.7 seconds left before the horn to give Winnipeg a 4-2 lead.

-Marchessault ignited the home crowd eight seconds into the third period when he took a pass from William Karlsson and rifled a wrist shot over Hellebuyck’s right shoulder to make it a one-goal game.

-With the Jets enjoying a 5-on-3 power play, Wheeler fed Laine at the left circle for a one-timer as the first-line tandem made it look easy for a second time in the game to push Winnipeg’s lead back to two.
+Marchessault’s goal came eight seconds into the third to make it a one-goal game.
+But with the Jets enjoying a 5-on-3 power play, Wheeler fed Laine at the left circle for a one-timer to push Winnipeg’s lead back to two.

 Copp’s empty-netter provided the final margin.